SeanKilleen/seankilleen.github.io/_posts/2019-08-28-improve-your-technical-interviews.md

 If I'm looking for a colleague that I can collaborate with, I want to know that I can have a conversation with them, and that they will not expect to be a lone wolf developer in a basement somewhere.
 I think that conversation is key to that.
 You learn a lot about a person's capabilities, personality, values, and expectations when you give them space to tell you.

 * Am I concerned about someone's depth on a concept?
 I might ask them to apply to a certain problem or situation.
-*
+* Am I concerned that they appear to be a lone wolf?
+I might ask them what makes a great team, or what it means to them to be a leader.
+* Am I concerned that someone has very narrow experience?
+I may ask what technology interests them, what new things they're excited about, or how they keep their skills up to date to understand what's coming in the future.

-I can't stress this enough: write down these questions ahead of time.
+**Write down these questions ahead of time**, and try to get them in a rough order.
 This way you don't word them poorly when you ask them, and you have a sort of structure to the conversation.

 ## Structuring the Interview